terryc321/gap-buffer/README.md

 ### expand-gap-buffer

 here we enlarge the gap buffer.  for simplicity we will just double the size of the array container itself.
+we only expand no insertion of characters here.

 - double size array container
 - copy all live chars on left of old gap buffer over to new array